Fox bosses privately called U.S. Attorney Jeanine Pirro 'reckless maniac' and more

 This time, however, Pirro privately complained to Fox star Sean Hannity of censorship.
 And conservative news outlets reported she had been silenced for supporting Trump, much to the dismay of executives, internal exchanges reproduced in court filings show.

-Hannity, who had talked to Fox News CEO Suzanne Scott, is quoted in the court documents as texting Pirro that she'd be fine: "You can come on and let it rip."
+Hannity, who had talked to Fox News CEO Suzanne Scott, is quoted in the court documents as texting Pirro that she'd be fine: "You can come on and let it rip.
+Lol."

 A weakness for "random conspiracy theories on weird internet sites"